ADD CONDITION

 Ask a doctor before use if you have a persistent or chronic cough, such as that which occurs with smoking, asthma, or emphysema.

-Are there any known drug interactions with DDM Honey Lemon?
+Are there any known side effects of DDM Honey Lemon?

 Packaging Info